pmndrs/use-gesture/README.md

 #### Shared State

-The following attributes are provided to the handler whatever the gesture.
+The following attributes are provided to the handler for all gestures.

 | Name                                                | Type       | Description                                                                                                     |
 |-----------------------------------------------------|------------|-----------------------------------------------------------------------------------------------------------------|